s3rvac/retdec-cpp/README.md

 ---

-If you use [CMake](https://cmake.org/), you can incorporate the library into your project in the following way.
+If you use [CMake](https://cmake.org/), you can incorporate the library into your project in the following way:

 ```
 set(retdec_DIR "/path/to/installed/retdec/lib/cmake")